codekiddy2/Visual-Studio-gtkmm/projects/README.md

    <output name>*.dll.exp (export library)
    <output name>*.dll     (shared library)
 ```
-and many other naming shemas and stuf such as same warning level.
+and many other naming shemas and stuff such as same compiler settings.

 some projects override these global settings for specific needs while other import
 higher level properties.